Stopping Ransomware at the Gateway: The Critical Email Security Advantage

 The Evolving Ransomware Landscape

-Ransomware attacks continue to represent one of the most significant threats to organizations worldwide, with attack frequency and severity reaching unprecedented levels.
-By early 2025, the average ransomware payment has climbed to $567,000, a 38% increase from 2023 figures according to Coveware’s Q1 2025 Ransomware Marketplace Report.
-Perhaps more concerning, the total cost of ransomware recovery has ballooned to an average of $4.54 million when accounting for downtime, recovery efforts, reputational damage, and compliance penalties.
+Ransomware attacks continue to represent one of the most significant threats to organizations worldwide, with attack frequency and severity reaching concerning levels.
+The costs associated with ransomware incidents have increased substantially, including not only potential ransom payments but also the total cost of recovery when accounting for downtime, recovery efforts, reputational damage, and compliance penalties.

-Email remains the primary delivery vector for ransomware attacks.
-Recent data from the Cybersecurity and Infrastructure Security Agency (CISA) indicates that 78% of successful ransomware deployments in 2024 began with a malicious email.
+Email remains a primary delivery vector for ransomware attacks.
+The Cybersecurity and Infrastructure Security Agency (CISA) has consistently identified email as one of the main initial access points for ransomware operators.
 This central role in ransomware distribution makes email security—particularly Secure Email Gateways—a critical component in organizational defense strategies.

 Ransomware Attack Vectors Through Email